-The key features of the proposed site layout (Figure 22) include:
+The key features of the proposed site layout (Figure 24) include:

-- Improved ground profile and reduced snow build up: A slightly stepped ground profile, with a flatter area on the landward side of each building over ten meters to facilitate vehicle movements and a slightly steeper slope profile in between buildings (Figure 23).
+- Improved ground profile and reduced snow build up: A slightly stepped ground profile, with a flatter area on the landward side of each building over ten meters to facilitate vehicle movements and a slightly steeper slope profile in between buildings (Figure 25).
 This profile provides suitable building platforms and external circulation areas.
 The ground profile, along with the shape of the windward aspect of the buildings, will facilitate a wind-tunnelling and scouring effect to prevent snow drifting under the buildings.
 The offset buildings also prevent snow build up. - Improved meltwater drainage paths: Meltwater run-off has previously run through the station site and under buildings before draining into the sea.
 Ice builds up in the shade or in colder temperatures and can accumulate under buildings.
 A cut-off drainage channel is proposed above Building A to intercept and divert meltwater into existing overland flow paths and to the road drainage channel.
-Within the proposed site, drainage channels will be positioned on the uphill side of each building, to capture meltwater from the roofs and the ground surface between each building.
-Solid edge protection will allow the channels to be cleared of ice and snow by digger, without causing scouring and erosion in the channel. - Improved separation of pedestrian and vehicle routes: The realigned Scott Base to McMurdo road separates the main entrance to the station from roading activities.
+Within the proposed site, drainage channels will be positioned on the uphill side of each building, to capture meltwater from the roofs and the ground surface between each building (Figure 26).
+Solid edge protection will allow the channels to be cleared of ice and snow by digger, without causing scouring and erosion in the channel (Figure 27). - Improved separation of pedestrian and vehicle routes: The realigned Scott Base to McMurdo road separates the main entrance to the station from roading activities.
 A wide flat area to the north west of Building A provides for vehicle circulation around the station and vehicle movement is one-way and segregated from main pedestrian routes.
-Three ramps to allow vehicles to enter Buildings B and C have been included with a bridge link to prevent snow drift. - Provision of a dedicated LTS area: All LTS installations will be moved to a dedicated site to minimise interference from the proposed buildings and allow for safe year-round maintenance and data collection. - Consolidated and reduced external storage: The increase in internal storage areas reduces the need for extensive short-term storage outside.
+Three ramps to allow vehicles to enter Buildings B and C have been included with a bridge link to prevent snow drift. - Provision of a dedicated LTS area: All LTS installations will be moved to a dedicated site to minimise interference from the proposed buildings and allow for safe year-round maintenance and data collection.
+Geomagnetic observation experiments will be relocated to Arrival Heights (ASPA 122), with other experiments relocated on Pram Point.
+Fibreoptic communications cables to the LTS area provide digital communications to servers in the Scott Base main buildings. - Consolidated and reduced external storage: The increase in internal storage areas reduces the need for extensive short-term storage outside.
 This consolidates the operational area and allows for safer winter operations. - Improved resilience of station infrastructure: The water intake and wastewater outfall stay in the same locations and their structures are upgraded.
 A bulk fuel facility will be developed with internal bunding and fuel spill prevention procedures.
 The existing road transitions from land onto the sea ice and the ice shelf do not change.

-Figure 22: Proposed site layout at Pram Point.
+Figure 23 - Proposed site layout at Pram Point detailing all services and fuel reticulation.